Santa Ana Church (Manila): Camarín de la Virgen

 The Camarín de la Virgen (Dressing Room of the Virgin) is a small chapel located behind the niche of Our Lady of the Abandoned on the second tier of the retablo.
 It was built around the same period as the church (c.
 1720–1725) and has retained most of its original features.
 One can view the nave of the church from the octagonal vaulted niche (hornacina) where the image stands.
 Its high-arched opening is crowned with a large, silver corona imperial (imperial crown).
 Below the hornacina is a semicircular gilded platform, which is said to be a part of the galleon that brought the image from Valencia all the way to Manila, the Santo Cristo de Burgos.
 Wooden steps flank the platform, and are used by devotees to climb and venerate the image.
 At present, only the Virgin's long cape can be touched or kissed.

 Of note in this structure are the paintings on the ceiling and on the entrance, which are believed to be as old as the Camarín and the church itself.
 These paintings belonged to the short-lived Estampita Age of Filipino-Spanish art.
-The entrance paintings depict life-size images of the archangels Michael and Gabriel guarding the door, also painted with a heavenly scene surrounding the Auspice Maria, a monogram of the letters "A" and "M" representing the term "Under the guidance of Mary" and has the popular meanings of Ave Maria as well as the Holy Name of Mary.
-The ceiling paintings show Heaven in the center surrounded by eleven segments, with scenes from the lives of Mary and Jesus, from Mary's Betrothal to Joseph to the Baptism of Christ.
+The entrance paintings depict life-size images of the archangels Michael and Gabriel guarding the door, also painted with a heavenly scene surrounding the Auspice Maria (a monogram of the letters "A" and "M") for the term "Under the guidance of Mary" and with the folk meanings of Ave Maria as well as the Holy Name of Mary.
+The ceiling shows Heaven in the center surrounded by eleven segments, with scenes from the lives of Mary and Jesus, from Mary's Betrothal to Joseph to the Baptism of Christ.
 The central panel shows the Holy Trinity and the kneeling Virgin Mary, with cherubim and angels on both sides.